koohong/I-wonder-by-Sam/list_of_topics_to_be_discussed.md

-- Will be using `R`, using the following two libraries
+- Will be using the following two libraries in `R`
 ```R
 library(MASS)
 library(pracma)